GMC Savana Insurance Rates

 Enter your zip code below to view companies based on your location that have cheap auto insurance rates.

-- Using low $100 deductibles for comp and collision coverage will cost an additional $234 a year
+- Choosing low deductibles for comp and collision coverage will increase the cost to $1,388

-- Policy cost that insures a teen driver can cost as much as $4,524 each year
+- Policy cost for full coverage for a teenage driver can be $4,524 each year

-Car insurance rates for a GMC Savana also range considerably based on the trim level of your Savana, your age and driving record, and liability limits and deductibles.
+Auto insurance rates for a GMC Savana also range considerably based on your risk profile, the trim level of your Savana, and deductibles and policy limits.

 Your home state plays a big part in determining prices for GMC Savana insurance rates.
-A good driver about age 40 could pay as low as $760 a year in states like North Carolina, Wisconsin, and Vermont, or be forced to pay as much as $1,560 on average in Florida, New York, and Michigan.
+A good driver about age 40 could pay as low as $760 a year in states like Idaho, Maine, and Iowa, or as much as $1,650 on average in Michigan, Louisiana, and New York.

 | State | Premium | Compared to U.S. Avg | Percent Difference |